Nursing Apparel & Accessories

 These washable breast pads are a must-have in the early days, when leakage abounds.
 They also help keep Silverette nipple shields in place (see below) and keep the pressure of your bra well distributed on the shields to prevent the edges from digging into your areolas.
 I far prefer these to the disposable kind.
 Machine wash & dry in a lingerie bag -- never loose!
 (I once jammed my washing machine because a pad was put in loose and got out of the washing barrel -- the repairman was confused as to what it was when he found it in the mechanics of the machine!)

 $60.00 - silveretteusa.com

-These silver nipple covers are the reason I was able to nurse my second and third babies!
+These silver nipple covers are essential nursing gear!
 With my first, I switched to pumping exclusively because of nipple soreness/difficulty latching that led to my nipples being chewed into a bloody pulp.
 Our latch would have eventually worked if I could have stuck it out, but no cream (even Rx) or method (even tongue tie clipping!) could heal my painful, damaged nipples enough for this to happen.
 How do I know this to be the case?
 Because my second baby was identical.
 The difference was that I had a lactation consultant who recommended these silver nipple shields.
 Wearing them 24/7 (with breast pads over them) was a TOTAL GAME CHANGER.
-I am evangelical about them and recommend them for every breastfeeding mom.
-My nipples still have scars/pieces missing, but I can painlessly nurse -- my second for almost three years, my third going on two -- which has been an incredible blessing!
-For more details, go here.
+I am evangelical about them and recommend them for every breastfeeding mom, and still wear them two more babies later.
+They are available on Amazon.

 Milkies Milk Saver/Catcher